Casa Magnolia

 Located in a 1930s building shielded by two graceful magnolia trees, this flat had lost its original character to a previous, poor renovation.
 The intervention aimed to restore light and a sense of domesticity, creating a new home for a rich book collection and playful design pieces.

 To respect budget constraints, the layout was largely preserved, though the bathroom was split into two smaller units.
-Demolition was limited to the removal of existing suspended ceilings to restore the original internal heights.
-Material consistency was achieved by using white shades for all vertical surfaces – walls, doors, and bespoke joinery – balanced by warm timber flooring throughout, except in the bathrooms.
-In these rooms, square tiles were used to create a carpet-like pattern.
+Demolition was limited to the removal of existing suspended ceilings in order to restore the original internal heights.

 _Concept design, Design development